 Julie Randolph coordinates the library’s outreach services and in-class instruction and teaches Legal Research & Writing I and II.
-She also is a reference librarian, handling faculty and staff research requests, helping students with their research, and providing research instruction.
-She also supervises the Temple Law Library research assistants and oversees the library’s rare books collection.
-Her research interests include Pennsylvania legal research, legal database utilization of algorithms and artificial intelligence, and legal history and rare books.
+She also is a reference librarian, handling faculty and staff research requests and helping students with their research, as well as overseeing the library’s rare books collection.
+Her research interests include Pennsylvania legal history and research, legal database utilization of algorithms and artificial intelligence, and rare law books.
 She is a member of the Pennsylvania Bar and a consultant historian for the Supreme Court of Pennsylvania Historical Commission.

 Julie received her JD from New York University School of Law.
 After graduation, she was a litigation associate in Schnader Harrison Segal & Lewis LLP’s Philadelphia office for six years, then served as the firm’s Director of New Business Intake for three years.
 Before joining Temple Law Library in 2018, she was a Senior Conflicts Attorney at Morgan Lewis & Bockius LLP.
 Prior to law school, Julie was an art conservator.

 - A Primer on Private Entities’ Rights to Outer Space Resources, Defense Research Institute FOR THE DEFENSE (December 2017).

 - Back to Basics: Federal Jurisdiction in a Montreal Convention Case, Aviation Insurance Association THE BINDER (Fall 2015) (with Barry Alexander).

 - U.S. Sanctions: A Labyrinth of Mythic Proportions, Defense Research Institute FOR THE DEFENSE (August 2014) (with Barry Alexander).